 Suspension and Recall

 In 1867, Custer faced a court-martial for failing to follow orders and for being absent without leave when paying an unauthorized visit to his wife.
 The court found Custer guilty and suspended him from duty for one year without pay.
 In 1868, Custer returned to service, and the army restored his command.
-On November 27 of that year, Custer led his cavalry to victory at the Battle of Washita River against Black Kettle and the Cheyenne Indians.
+On November 27 of that year, Custer led his cavalry to victory at the Battle of Washita River, where he carried out a brutal surprise attack on a peaceful village of Cheyenne Indians led by Chief Black Kettle, who was killed.

 Disaster at the Battle of Little Big Horn